InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Introduction

-Increasing the language coverage of LLMs is a crucial task.
-Prior work~\cite{yong2022bloom1} displays that continued pretraining~\cite{chau2020parsing,muller2021unseen,ebrahimi2021adapt} and parameter-efficient fine-tuning (PEFT) methods such as MAD-X~\cite{pfeiffer2020mad} and (IA)$^3$~\cite{liu2022fewshot} can be utilized to efficiently inject comprehension of unseen languages into LLMs using monolingual corpora of the new languages by performing masked language modeling (MLM)~\cite{devlin2019bert}.
-Nevertheless, due to catastrophic forgetting, these methods are futile when applied directly to instruction-tuned LLMs, rendering them ineffective to solve general natural language tasks after the language adaptation phase~\cite{yong2022bloom1}.
+Expanding the language repertoire of LLMs is essential for promoting inclusivity and diversity in Natural Language Processing (NLP) technology, particularly for languages that are underrepresented and low-resource.
+Recent studies, including ~\citet{wilie2020indonlu,cahyawijaya2021indonlg,aji2022one,adelani2021masakhaner,adelani2022masakhaner2,kakwani2020indicnlpsuite,kumar2022indicnlg,ebrahimi2022americasnli,adilazuarda-etal-2022d-indorobusta,cahyawijaya2023nusacrowd,cahyawijaya2023nusawrites,song2023globalbench} have emphasized the importance of this issue.
+To address this concern, previous research ~\cite{yong2022bloom1} has demonstrated that continual pretraining~\cite{chau2020parsing,muller2021unseen,ebrahimi2021adapt} and parameter-efficient fine-tuning (PEFT) methods, like MAD-X~\cite{pfeiffer2020mad} and (IA)$^3$~\cite{liu2022fewshot}, can be utilized to swiftly integrate the knowledge of unseen languages into LLMs using monolingual corpora of the new languages by conducting masked language modeling (MLM)~\cite{devlin2019bert}.
+However, these methods become ineffective when applied directly to instruction-tuned LLMs due to catastrophic forgetting~\cite{robert1993catastrophic} which prevents them from solving general natural language tasks after the language adaptation phase~\cite{yong2022bloom1}.
+Moreover, adapter-based approaches, such as MAD-X~\cite{pfeiffer2020mad}, result in the loss of multilingual inference capability due to modularity~\cite{adilazuarda2023the}.

-To this end, we introduce Instruct-Align a.k.a.
-(IA)$^1$, a novel framework to effectively teach unseen languages directly to an instruction-tuned LLM through cross-lingual alignment with previously learned language by using instruction.
-(IA)$^1$ enforces LLMs to learn cross-lingual alignments between seen and unseen languages through a diverse set of alignment-based cross-lingual instructions, allowing the model to learn new languages with only a limited amount of parallel data.
-To prevent catastrophic forgetting, (IA)$^1$ incorporates a simple and yet efficient continual learning approach through experience replay~\cite{david2019experiencereplay}, which adds a small number of past instruction-tuned data to be used during the (IA)$^1$ tuning phase along with the new alignment-based cross-lingual instructions.
+To solve this problem, we introduce InstructAlign, a continual instruction tuning framework to seamlessly align newly adapted low-resource languages (L2) with the pre-trained high-resource languages (L1) of an instruction-tuned LLM through crosslingual alignment.
+InstructAlign compels LLMs to perform crosslingual alignments between pre-trained and novel languages through alignment-based crosslingual instruction tuning, enabling the model to grasp L2 with only a limited amount of parallel data.
+To further prevent catastrophic forgetting, InstructAlign incorporates experience replay~\cite{chaudhry2019tiny,david2019experiencereplay}, which adds past data during the instruction tuning.

 In summary, our work presents the following major contributions: